bootdotdev/blog/content/news/training-grounds-launch.md

 - What you've been struggling with
 - What might need to be reviewed based on time elapsed ([spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition))

-3. Based on all that it selects a topic, a difficulty, and a challenge type, and other metadata that will consistute a "good challenge" for you
+3. Based on all that it selects a topic, a difficulty, and a challenge type, and other metadata that will constitute a "good challenge" for you
 4. It sources examples from our existing hand-written challenges that match the type of challenge it's trying to create
 5. It creates a new challenge from scratch (GPT5/Claude Sonnet 4 at time of writing), using those examples as inspiration
 6. It runs the challenge on our backend to ensure it's valid and has a correct solution